Boilermaker74/Don-t-Lose-Track-Employee-Tracker/README.md

 * [Questions](#questions)

 ## Installation
 Installation is unfortunately complicated.
 The first step requires a local copy of the code to be cloned from the Boilermaker74 repo “Don't Lose Track Employee Tracker.
 The link is [HERE](https://github.com/Boilermaker74/Dont-Lose-Track-Employee-Tracker) The user must have Mysql installed on their machine.
-The installer program for MySQL can be located [here](https://dev.mysql.com/downloads/installer/).Once the repo code has been installed on the local machine, the user must make the directory ‘db’ the working directory.
+The installer program for MySQL can be located [here](https://dev.mysql.com/downloads/installer/).
+Once the repo code has been installed on the local machine, the user must make the directory ‘db’ the working directory.
 Type ‘MySQL -u root –p'.
-The program will prompt the user for their MySQL password:
+The program will prompt the user for their MySQL password.
+Enter it at the prompt.
+Type in the following commands: ‘SOURCE schema.sql;’ ‘ SOURCE seeds.sql;’ ‘exit’.
+Make the directory ‘employee tracker' the working directory.
+Type ‘npm install’ to load the required npm packages.
+Finally type ‘node .’ to start the application.
+The process is recorded in the walkthrough video.

 ![alt-text](assets/Screenshot(97).png)